Clemente-H/Niquel/README.md

-# Project Management System - Frontend
+# Niquel - Project Management System

 A TypeScript React frontend for a role-based project management system.